Wappsto/javascript-wappsto-wapp/README.md

     );
 });
 ```
+To remove the registered callback, you must call the `cancelOnConnectionChange` method with the same callback function as a parameter.

 If you have a created your own device, you can set it online/offline
 by calling `setConnectionStatus` on the device.
 This will automatic create